Equine Craniosacral Bodywork FAQs

 In my desire to be effective and fair to all of my clients and out of consideration for my time and travel, I have adopted the following policies:

-If you are unable to give 24 hours advance notice you will be charged the full amount of the session.
+• If you cannot give 24-hour advance notice, you will be charged the full amount of the session.

 Even though I will come to your barn to treat your horse, the following policies still apply: